Norwegian airport briefly closed after drone spotted

-COPENHAGEN, Denmark (AP) — The airport in Norway’s second-largest city was briefly closed Wednesday after at least one drone was spotted nearby by area residents, authorities said.
+COPENHAGEN, Denmark (AP) — The airport in Norway’s second-largest city briefly closed Wednesday after area residents spotted at least one drone nearby, authorities said.

-“There can also be observations that could be other phenomenon, for instance weather,” Djuvik said, but adding that “we are unsure whether it is one or more drones, but we are sure that there is at least one.”
+“There can also be observations that could be other phenomenon, for instance weather,” Djuvik said.
+"We are unsure whether it is one or more drones, but we are sure that there is at least one.”

+Norwegian news agency NTB said the airport in Bergen is located near Norway's main naval base and the air space was closed.
+The Haakonsvern base is one of northern Europe’s largest maritime military bases.

+North of Bergen, a drone also was reported near the small, domestic Foerde airport, which also closed temporarily, NTB said.

+Under Norwegian law, it is prohibited for aircraft operated by Russian companies or citizens “to land on, take off from or fly over Norwegian territory."
+Norway is not a member of the European Union but mirrors its moves.

+“It is not acceptable that foreign intelligence is flying drones over Norwegian airports.
+Russians are not allowed to fly drones in Norway,” Prime Minister Jonas Gahr Støre said, according to Norwegian broadcaster NRK.
+“We do not want anyone to fly this type of craft over important installations in Norway.”

-Bergen Airport, which has 15 gates, was shut down at around 6:30 a.m. and reopened 2½ hours later.
-It's the second-largest airport in Norway and serves more than 6 million passengers a year, according to the airport’s website.
+Bergen Airport was shut down at around 6:30 a.m. and reopened 2½ hours later.
+With 15 gates, it's Norway's second-largest airport and serves more than 6 million passengers a year, according to the airport’s website.

 Numerous drone sightings have been reported near Norwegian offshore oil and gas platforms and infrastructure in recent weeks.